tilasmip/pet/Readme.md

 <li>Build the tables<br/>
     <code>python manage.py makemigrations</code>
     <code>python manage.py migrate</code></li>
  <li>Before using any admin feature make sure to create a superadmin account.
-To create a sueruser account type <br/>
+To create a superuser account type <br/>
      <code> python manage.py createsuperuser</code>
      <br>
      Fill the details and admin feature is ready to go